jadecobra/python_tdd_exercises/source/AttributeError.rst

 ..
 NOTE:: *WHAT IS THE DIFFERENCE BETWEEN CLASSES AND FUNCTIONS?*

-  * we can access attributes (variables) we define in a class from outside the class
+  * I can access attributes (variables) I define in a class from outside the class
-  * we cannot access variables we define in a function from outside the function
+  * I cannot access variables I define in a function from outside the function
   * the keywords used to define them are different - ``def`` vs ``class``
   * their naming conventions are different - ``snake_case`` vs ``CamelCase``